Julienv28/Minishell/README.md

 # Minishell
-Project at 42 - Replica of a Shell terminal (not a full one, the goal is to learn the basic elements about Shell terminal)
+Project at 42 - Replica of a Shell terminal (not a full one, the goal is to learn the basic elements about Shell terminal).
+It has the reputation to be one of the toughest project of the common core.
+Not that it is but it has one of the most rigid criterias for the evaluation process explaining why it is one of the toughest projects to vaidate.
+Nevertheless, considering the hard times doing it, the most important here is that it has a lot of potential for learning in general how a Shell terminal works and then feel more confident about using a terminal.

 ## Methodology (How We did it)